hernandezb3/llama-on-uconn-hpc/README.md

     - [FileZilla]() File Transfer Protocol (FTP)
     - [Docker Account](https://www.docker.com)

-## Connecting to UConn HPC
+## Connect to UConn HPC
 This section summarizes UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.
+Each section provides direction for how to install the pre-requisites.
+Each step (e.g., Step A) assumes the pre-requisites are met.

-### Connect to VPN
+### Connect to a VPN
 The Cisco AnyConnect VPN allows active staff, faculty, and students acess to the UConn network.
 Computers connected to UConn-Secure WiFi or an on-campus ethernet port do not need to use a VPN.
 To access the UConn network off campus, install Cisco AnyConnect and follow the set-up instructions [here](https://kb.uconn.edu/space/IKB/10907091023/Set+Up+Cisco+AnyConnect+VPN) (also linked in the pre-requisites section).

-Open the Cisco Secure Client application.
+__Step A:__ Open the Cisco Secure Client application.
 You will be prompted to log in with your NetID and Password.

 ### Enable Graphics Forwarding
 Displaying program graphics, like a plot or graph output, requires an X11 Window System to enable graphics forwarding.
 Graphics forwarding is how graphics are sent from a remote host (i.e., the HPC cluster) to the local client (i.e., your computer).

 [XQuartz](https://www.xquartz.org) is the X11 Window System for MacOS.
 The X11 Window System requirements will vary by OS and by computer.
 Some Windows users may need to install [VcXsrv] (https://sourceforge.net/projects/vcxsrv/) while Linux users don't need to install an X11 Window System.
 For more information, see Step 3 in UConn Storrs HPC's [Getting Started](https://kb.uconn.edu/space/SH/26694811668/Getting+Started) guide.

 ### Transfer Files
 FileZilla is a File Transfer Protocol (FTP) allowing files to be transferred between your computer and HPC over the internet.
 The Python script and the files it references need to be transferred to HPC.
-Note that since the transfer occurs over the internet,
+Note that since the transfer occurs over the internet, you need to be connected to the UConn network (see Connect to a VPN above).

+Following the steps [here](https://kb.uconn.edu/space/SH/26033783688/File+Transfer) download FileZilla

-Following the steps [here](https://kb.uconn.edu/space/SH/26033783688/File+Transfer), transfer these files to your HPC account:
+__Step B:__ Open FileZilla and click the Site Manager icon to connect to HPC __Step C:__ Transfer these files to your HPC account:
 - classify_with_ollama.py
 - test_ollama.py
 - requirements.txt